CatalogueOfLife/backend/dao/src/main/resources/life/catalogue/db/dbschema.md

 We can use the partition command for that, i.e. to create 24 partitions::
 > ./partition.sh taxon_property 24

-TODO: We also need to create the missing sequences for all projects.
+Finally run the `updSequence --all true` command to create project sequences for the new table.
+Make sure you use the latest jar already with support for the TaxonProperty table.
+> ./sequence-update.sh --all true

 ### 2023-10-20 add ordinal ordering, gender, remarks and more interpreting issues
 ```sql